 Location and hotels

-At the discounted rate of $215/night, the Hampton Inn is located at 16620 North Scottsdale Road, Scottsdale, Arizona 85254.
-You can call the hotel directly at (480) 348-9280 and ask for the Data Modeling Zone (DMZ) rate, or book directly online by clicking here.
+At the discounted rate of $169/night for the 1-bedroom suite and $199/night for the 2-bedroom suite, Hyatt House is at 400 Concourse Drive, Belmont, CA 94002.
+It is about a ten-minute walk to the conference center.
+Parking is $7/day at the hotel and breakfast is included.
+You can call the hotel directly at (650) 591 8600 and ask for the Data Modeling Zone (DMZ) rate, or book directly online by clicking here.

 Lock in the lowest prices today!
 Prices increase as tickets sell.